| expand content | forums | advertise |

 Creating a [Private] Torrent using uTorrent (Guide / Tutorial)

-Version 0.52
+Version 0.522

-utorrent logo - image from productWiki http://www.productwiki.com/utorrent/This article explains how to share large files with either your friends (privately) or with anyone (publicly) using Bittorrent and uTorrent, optionally using uTorrent's built in embedded tracker..
+utorrent logo - image from productWiki http://www.productwiki.com/utorrent/This article explains how to share large files with either your friends (privately) or with anyone (publicly) using BitTorrent and uTorrent, optionally using uTorrent's built in embedded tracker..

 Proceed at your own risk!
 The information here is accurate to the best of our knowledge.
-I will not be held responsible if this document causes your computer to explode or burst into flames.
-In real serious terms, if any corruption of data, hardware damage or any other kind of damage/losses/etc. arises from the use of this document, I will not be responsible for it.
+We will not be held responsible if this document causes your computer to explode or burst into flames.
+In real serious terms, if any corruption of data, hardware damage or any other kind of damage/losses/etc. arises from the use of this document, We will not be responsible for it.
 If you don't like this, please don't read any further.

 Introduction